Optimistic Rates for Learning with a Smooth Loss: Introduction

 \section{Introduction}

-Consider empirical risk minimization for a hypothesis class $\H = \{ h:\X \rightarrow \R\}$ w.r.t.~some non-negative loss function $\phi(t,y)$.
+Consider empirical risk minimization for a hypothesis class $\H = \{ h:\X \rightarrow \R\}$ with respect to some non-negative loss function $\phi(t,y)$.
 That is, we would like to learn a predictor $h$ with small risk by minimizing the empirical risk